National History Museum of Moldova: The edifice

 The National Museum of Archaeology and History of Moldova from the very beginning was located in the historical building of the former Chisinau Boys’ Gymnasia No.1, later the Boy's Lyceum named after B.P.
 Hasdeu (in 1945–1963 in the premises there was housed the frontier detachment “Nistru”, and in 1963–1977 – the Polytechnic Institute), that was in the process of restoration.

 The earthquake of 1977 has played a tragic role in the history of this monument, causing serious damage that could lead to a total destruction of the building.
 Restoration work, started in 1979, was halted because, due to the severe destruction, the building was beyond repair.

 The old building was demolished and replaced by a new one (the construction lasted from 1980 to 1987), which retained only the exterior of the historical monument, built in eclectic style, and decorative elements of the gymnasia assembly hall, repeated in three domical rooms of the new building.

 Thus, the new museum edifice, in operation from 1987, is a modern two-storey monumental building facing the 31 August 1989 Street.
 It has 12 exhibition rooms and a diorama, with a total area of 5,700 sq. m.

-The museum has five branches: Exhibitions of Military Technology, The Sciusev House and Museum (both in Chişinău), The C. Stamati House and Museum (Ocniţa), Lazo's Manson (in Piatra), Carol the XIIth's House and Museum in Varniţa.
+The museum has five branches: Exhibitions of Military Technology, The Sciusev House and Museum (both in Chişinău), The C. Stamati House and Museum (Ocniţa), Lazo's Manson (in Piatra), and Charles XII of Sweden's House and Museum in Varniţa.